What is a derivative?

 - (ix) The additional duties imposed by headings 9903.01.25, 9903.01.35, 9903.01.39, and 9903.01.43-9903.01.77 shall not apply to derivative aluminum products provided for in headings 9903.85.04, 9903.85.07, 9903.85.08 and 9903.85.09

-Correct, in the scenarios above, the entire value is exempt from the reciprocal tariffs.
+Correct, in the scenarios above, the iron, steel or aluminum value is exempt from the reciprocal tariffs.

 How do I report the content value and required content kilograms?